Mampenda/fullstack-backend/dat250-expass3.md

 ![img_2.png](img_2.png)

-The name of and the path to the file is correct, the SHA is for the correct version of MongoDB, and the two SHA's are identical once you set everything to upper case.
+The name of and the path to the file is correct, the SHA is for the correct version of MongoDB, and the two SHAs are identical once you set everything to upper case.

 I decided not to waste too much time on figuring out what went wrong and decided to continue downloading.